Waleedzkhan/Go/README.md

 Launching the application
 1. Launch command prompt and change to the project root directory
+2. Type go mod tidy to downlaod all the required packages
-2. type go run signup.go
+3. type go run signup.go
-3. Now go to the web browser and enter localhost:8080
+4. Now go to the web browser and enter localhost:8080
 ```